torvalds/linux/Documentation/filesystems/porting.rst

 **mandatory**

-s_export_op is now required for exporting a filesystem. isofs, ext2, ext3, reiserfs, fat can be used as examples of very different filesystems.
+s_export_op is analw required for exporting a filesystem. isofs, ext2, ext3, reiserfs, fat can be used as examples of very different filesystems.